syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Tables.md

 ## Applying table styles

 You can format a table by applying pre-defined table styles.
-The below code snippet demonstrates applying predefined styles to a table.
+The following code example demonstrates applying predefined styles to a table.

 {% highlight c# %}
 [C#]

-//Create instance of PowerPoint presentation
+//Creates instance of PowerPoint presentation

 IPresentation presentation = Presentation.Create();

-//Add slide to the presentation
+//Adds slide to the presentation

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);

-//Add table to the slide
+//Adds table to the slide

 ITable table = slide.Shapes.AddTable(3, 3, 100, 120, 300, 200);